-Karen Friedman Agnifilo serves as Executive Assistant District Attorney and Chief of the Trial Division.
-Ms. Friedman Agnifilo previously served as General Counsel to Mayor Bloomberg's Criminal Justice Coordinator, John Feinblatt, in whose office she has worked since 2006.
+Karen Friedman Agnifilo serves as Chief Assistant District Attorney.
+In that capacity, she oversees all aspects of the Office’s work and acts in the District Attorney’s place when he is absent.
+Ms. Friedman Agnifilo rejoined the Office in 2010 as Executive ADA and Chief of the Trial Division, leaving her position as General Counsel to the New York City Criminal Justice Coordinator.
 In that capacity, she managed multi-agency criminal justice policy initiatives and projects and helped shape New York City's criminal justice legislative and policy agendas.
 Her areas of focus have included human trafficking, where she has served as the chair of the New York City Anti Human Trafficking Task Force, implementing numerous human trafficking initiatives; internet safety; sexual assault; DNA; domestic violence; mental health; Criminal Court; court facility renovations; technology projects; juvenile justice; identity theft; and fraud.
 A veteran of the District Attorney’s Office, Ms. Friedman Agnifilo previously served for 14 years as an Assistant District Attorney, including four years as Deputy Chief of the Sex Crimes Unit.
 In the Trial Division, she handled a wide range of cases including homicides, sexual assaults, gangs, narcotics, child abuse, and general violent crime.
 She also served in the Homicide Investigation Unit, the Family Violence and Child Abuse Bureau, and the Asian Gang Unit.
 Ms. Friedman Agnifilo is a 1988 graduate of the University of California, Los Angeles and a 1992 graduate of Georgetown University Law Center.

 Hilary Hassler serves as Executive Assistant District Attorney and Chief of the Appeals Bureau.
 In addition, Ms. Hassler is a member of the Office’s Committee on Conviction Integrity.
 Ms. Hassler began her legal career as an ADA in 1979, assigned to the Appeals Bureau.
 She handled all manner of state court appeals, including felony convictions and civil proceedings in both state and federal court.
 In 1981, Ms. Hassler was assigned to the Trial Division, where she was responsible for felony street-crime prosecution, including homicides.
 Ms. Hassler resigned from the Office in 1986 and was appointed Principal Law Clerk to Acting Supreme Court Justice Allen Alpert, in New York County.
 One year later, she was reappointed an ADA and returned to the Appeals Bureau, where she served in various capacities, including Supervising Appellate Attorney, Deputy Chief, and, ultimately in 2009, Chief of the Appeals Bureau.
 Ms. Hassler graduated from the State University of New York at Albany and Brooklyn Law School, where she was a published member and senior editor of the Brooklyn Law Review.
 She is currently a member of the executive committee of the Criminal Justice Section of the New York State Bar Association.